nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2b.
-Common Cents only has an account.
+Common Cents only has one account.

     * 2b1.
 Common Cents shows an error message.